 There are no country lanes for rural cycling.
 All roads are urban and the main roads of North Shore Road, South Road, Middle Road and Harrington Sound Road are one lane each way but are Bermuda's equivalent of interstate highways or trunk roads.
 To avoid holding up licensed motorized traffic, owners of which pay more per square mile for annual licensing than anywhere else in the world, try not to use unlicensed cycles on the main roads during rush hours.

-Excluding mini buses, shown separately below.
-All regular public transportation buses are government-operated.
-To date, none of Bermuda's buses are yet wheelchair-accessible and marked with signs and special seating for the elderly and/or disabled, as they are in the UK, USA, Canada, Europe, etc. although this has been recommended.
+To date, none of Bermuda's buses are yet wheelchair-accessible and marked with signs and special seating for the elderly and/or disabled, as they are in the UK, USA, Canada, Europe, etc. ( although this has been recommended by this author).